 Module description: Assumes the material in Modules 1,5 and 11.
 Material in Module 8 would be helpful.
 This module will systematically introduce statistical methods for mapping quantitative trait loci (QTL) in experimental cross populations.
 Topics include experimental designs, linkage map construction, single-marker analyses, interval mapping, composite interval mapping and multiple interval mapping.
 Significance thresholds for genome scan and model selection will also be discussed.
 Uses public domain software Windows QTL-Cartographer for computer lab exercises.
 Emphasis is on procedures for QTL mapping data analysis and appropriate interpretation of mapping results rather than on formulas.
 Assumes the material in Module 1, Probability and Statistical Inference, Module 5, Regression and Analysis of Variance, and Module 10, Quantitative Genetics.
 Users require a laptop and will use it in all sessions.

 Instructors: Bill Muir and Bruce Walsh

-The analysis of linear models containing both fixed and random effects.
+Module description: The analysis of linear models containing both fixed and random effects.
 Topics to be discussed include a basic matrix algebra review, the general linear model, derivation of the mixed model, BLUP and REML estimation, estimation and design issues, Bayesian formulations.
 Applications to be discussed include estimation of breeding values and genetic variances in general pedigrees, association mapping, genomic selection, direct and associative effects models of general group and kin selection, genotype by environment interaction models.
+Assumes the material in Module 1, Probability and Statistical Inference, Module 5, Regression and Analysis of Variance.
 Background reading: Lynch, M. and B. Walsh.
 1998.
 Genetics and analysis of quantitative traits.
 Sinauer Associates.